yaswanthkorukonda/medical-insurance-cost-prediction/README.md

-# Medical Insurance Charge Prediction: A Random Forest Regressor Model
+# Medical Insurance Cost Prediction: A Random Forest Regressor Model

 This project aims to develop a web application that predicts insurance costs based on various demographic and health-related factors.
 We've built a machine learning model using Random Forest and integrated it into a Flask web application.